Compliments & Concerns

 2. Compliments or feedback

 Please feel free to share your feedback with your care coordinator.
 You may also share compliments or complaints with your local privacy, patient relations, quality or records office.
-To determine the most appropriate contact for a Home and Community Care Support Services organization, please use the location lookup tool to be directed to that region’s page.
+To determine the most appropriate contact, please use the location lookup tool.

 3. Long-Term Care ACTION Line